San Diego Spousal Support Attorney

 Insufficient alimony can significantly impact the well-being of a spouse as they are emerging from a recent divorce or separation.
 At the Law Office of George Gedulin, we want to help you settle your alimony case in San Diego.
 Your best interests are our main focus and we will strive to achieve a fair settlement to ensure your financial stability and well-being.
 Our family law team includes associate counsel of family law, Samuel Godkin, a certified mediator who has a proven record of success.
 He has extensive trial experience knows the courts extremely well.
 Let us guide you through this complicated process and make your life easier.

-For an attorney who knows the courts extremely well, contact the Law Office of George Gedulin today at (858) 281-4605.
+For a San Diego spousal support attorney who knows the courts extremely well, contact the Law Office of George Gedulin today at (858) 281-4605.